Fremantle Long Jetty: History

 Evidence states that the original jetty was too shallow for most ocean-going vessels and lengthened multiple times, but never reached an adequate length.
 It was always necessary to use lighters to help with the removal of cargo from larger vessels.
 Of the 600,000 tons of materials that went through the Long Jetty in 1897, over one third of the materials required lightering with smaller vessels.
 In 1897 the jetty was a total of 3294 ft in length and reached a total depth of only 7 m at its furthest end.
 The two extensions were built by Law and Mathew Price.
-In 1887, when the contract was first given to Law, he was still a minor.
-Law was also given the task of demolishing Fremantle Long Jetty after it was considered a hazard to pedestrians.
+In 1887, when the contract was first given to Law, he was still a minor; Law was also given the task of demolishing the Long Jetty after it was considered a hazard to pedestrians.

-In the early 1890s, during the Australian gold rushes, Long Jetty reached a period of maximum use whereby ships where constantly coming and going.
+In the early 1890s, during the Australian gold rushes, the long jetty reached a period of maximum use whereby ships where constantly coming and going.
 Even at its full length, it was necessary to use lightering with smaller vessels to bring in many of the shipments.
-The opening of Fremantle Harbour eliminated the need for lightering and helped to make Long Jetty obsolete as an importing and exporting structure.
+The opening of Fremantle Harbour eliminated the need for lightering and helped to make long jetty obsolete as an importing and exporting structure.